LukeGrahamLandry/franca/devlog.md

   that sets the stack pointer. recurring pain point.
 - playing with macro that injects a scope so you can have AsmFunction without #use the encoding file every time.
-- learned it puts me in el1, seems i can't read SPSR_EL1 from el1, can't control your own interrupt mask. set the special lr and eret puts me in el0 at that address, then i can syscall and puts me at the "interrupt vector" (whose address is just set in a special register) at el1 again.
+- learned it puts me in el1, seems i can't read SPSR_EL1 from el1, can't control your own interrupt mask.
+  (update: must have tried to read SPSR_EL2, names are confusing. i think XXX_EL1 means for interrupts TO el1, so from userspace to kernel) set the special lr and eret puts me in el0 at that address, then i can syscall and puts me at the "interrupt vector" (whose address is just set in a special register) at el1 again.